You’ve been living with Diabetes for two months.

 Sharing your first two months into your Diabetes journey with your partner…

 Diabetes is not a sexually transmitted infection.
 It’s not something that will be passed on to your partner.
-It’s an acquired condition, or triggered by hereditary alleles in a person’s DNA.
+It’s an acquired condition, or triggered by hereditary conditions in a person’s DNA.
 Sometimes, Diabetes results from a combination of predisposition and lifestyle choices.
 Your partner’s health is not at risk as a result of you being diagnosed with Diabetes.

 Whether you are married, single or in a relationship, your Diabetes diagnosis is not fatal to either you or your partner.
 This is especially true when you actively make an effort to manage and control the condition.
 Respect is the best gift both you and your partner can give to each other.
 When you’re ready to talk about your medical situation, remember that respect and trust go hand in hand.
-It’s ok to feel nervous or vulnerable because Diabetes requires lifelong management effort.
+It’s okay to feel nervous or vulnerable because Diabetes requires lifelong management effort.
 If you enter the conversation well-prepared, you can inform your partner and address his/her concerns immediately.

 Consider these tips for your approach to discussing your Diabetes diagnosis with your spouse/partner: